wp-plugins/google-cloud-print-library/readme.txt

 Here's some example code:

-`// Ensure that we've got the Google Cloud Print Library Object
+`// Ensure that we can get a Google Cloud Print Library object

 if (class_exists('GoogleCloudPrintLibrary_GCPL_v2')) {